Robin Lehner

 Off the ice, Lehner has become an advocate for open discussion of mental health, addiction, drug addiction, and trauma, particularly within the world of ice hockey.
-While Lehner represented Sweden at the 2009 IIHF World U18 Championships and the 2011 World Junior Ice Hockey Championships, physical and mental health issues have prevented him from attending future international tournaments, including the 2022 Winter Olympics.
+While Lehner represented Sweden at the 2009 IIHF World U18 Championships and the 2011 World Junior Ice Hockey Championships, physical and mental health issues have prevented him from attending future international tournaments, including the 2022 Winter Olympics, as well as ending his career.

 Early life

 Lehner was born on 24 July 1991 in Gothenburg, Sweden, to parents Michael and Veronica Lehner.
 Originally an association football player, Lehner made the switch to ice hockey at the age of 10, and was coached by his father.
-Michael, a mixed martial artist with no goaltending experience, had been asked to train future National Hockey League (NHL) player Henrik Lundqvist around the same time as his son expressed an interest in learning the position, and so Lehner was often asked to try out drills meant for Lundqvist.
+Michael, a mixed martial artist with no goaltending experience, had been asked to train future National Hockey League (NHL) player Henrik Lundqvist; whom Robin had idolized around the same time as he expressed an interest in learning the position, and so Robin was often asked to try out drills meant for Lundqvist.
 The intensity of Michael Lehner's training regimen created a strained relationship between father and son that reconciled with adulthood.
 Lehner briefly attended high school in Sweden, but chose to drop out at the age of 14 after deciding that the public education system "did not work" for him.